 One of the most important things is knowing where you can find shelter with your pets.

 During the devastation of Hurricane Katrina in 2005, many rescuers and shelters refused to take animals, so many people either refused to evacuate without their pets or were forced to leave their pets behind.
-Dogs and cats were left to starve or die of dehydration or countless pets were sent to shelters, never to be reunited again with their families.
+Dogs and cats were left to starve or die of dehydration and countless pets were sent to shelters, never to be reunited again with their families.

 In response, the Pet Evacuation Transportation Standards (PETS) Act of 2006 was created to make sure state and local governments factor pets into emergency evacuation plans.
 It authorizes the use of funds for rescue workers including "the procurement, construction, leasing, or renovating of emergency shelter facilities and materials that will accommodate people with pets and service animals.''